 The best approach in helping organizations transform is to therefore to ask: how can we improve stakeholders’ lives?

 At Data Ductus we specialize in helping companies and public organizations to embrace the challenges posed by digitalization and use it to drive change and embrace new opportunities.
 Getting started is just a workshop away.

 What DevOps teams can learn from Dog Agility

 Continuous Delivery is the promise on which DevOps too often fails to deliver.
-The extreme programming movement started 20 years ago with the explicit goal to improve software quality through a “just-in-time” concept for software development.
+The extreme programming movement started 20 years ago with the explicit goal to improve software quality through a “just-in-time” concept for software development, also known as agile development.
 But still, according to last year’s edition of the often quoted Standish CHAOS report only 29% of software projects deliver on-time and on-budget.¹ What can we learn from this?

 Lesson learned from many years of Standish reports offer some obvious conclusions.

 - Winning hand – these are the software project characteristics which reach a success level amounting to 81% in the 2016 Standish CHAOS report.
 Their characteristics: